embasbm/cash-register/README.md

     * Password: password
 * **Money type**: since we have some model that handles money/currency column, we are considering adding a new gem to hanlde money values (money-rails)

+### Data model
+ - **Product**:  We have defined a Product model to represent the products with attributes like code, name, and price.
+We using a library `money-rails` to manage the value of the column *price*.

 # Technical Evaluation Amenitiz Problem to Solve

 You are the developer in charge of building a cash register.